ziwei531/accordion-vue/README.md

 # Accordion-Vue

 This is the same project as done in https://github.com/ziwei531/Accordian-React-Practice.
 However, it is done with Vue instead so that I can get a familiarized with Vue.
 So far, Vue kind of reminds me of Svelte due to its three-way structure with <script> <template> and <style scoped>.
 Overall, I am liking it a lot.
 CSS is easier since there's style scoped.
-Two way binding, for looping, and conditional statements are much easier to do write in Vue compared to React.
+Two way binding, for looping, and conditional statements are much easier to write in Vue compared to React due to custom in-built syntaxes for said features, which is very convenient.

 # Vue 3 + TypeScript + Vite